Last updated on September 26th, 2023 at 04:39 am

-For area heating, convection and radiant heaters are both common options.
+For area heating, convection and radiant heaters are standard options.
 They can even use similar components, like finned tubular heating elements.
 But which is best?
-We take a look at the advantages and disadvantages of each heater type to determine which is best for different uses.
+Let’s look at the advantages and disadvantages of each heater type to determine which is best for different applications.

-Radiant heaters offer more direct heating.
-Infrared rays radiate heat out directly to the air in range.
+Radiant heating offers more direct heating.
+Infrared rays radiate heat directly to the air in range.
 These heaters are more directional than convection heaters, covering less area but providing more targeted heating.

-The target area being heated is among the biggest differentiators in picking between these heaters.
+The target area being heated is among the most significant differentiators in picking between these heaters.
 Convection heating is ideal for enclosed spaces.
-Since it heats circulating air, it’s able to heat an entire room.
-But this reliance on circulation means it’s only effective in a closed area.
+Since it heats circulating air, it can heat entire rooms with ease.
+The reliance on circulation means it’s only effective in a closed area.

 The larger the area, the more difficult it is for a convection heater to achieve and maintain temperature.

 For an open environment, like the outdoors, a radiant heater is a better option.
 It offers effective heating to objects and people within the range of infrared rays.
 A radiant heater is also a good choice for heating a specific area rather than an entire room.

 Another consideration is the timing of the heating.
 A convection heater performs best when providing heat over a longer time.
 It takes more time and energy for a convection heater to achieve a target temperature than a radiant heater.
 However, the heat is easy to maintain once it reaches the target.